 Rising energy prices spark UK consumer concern

 Given a recent Ofgem study highlighted that 20,000,000 people have been automatically placed onto expensive standard tariffs.
-The result of this is that a lot of people are still being stung by unnecessarily high priced contracts by failing to investigate alternative tariff options or due to lack of supplier information.
+The result of this is that a lot of people are still being stung by unnecessarily high priced energy contracts by failing to compare alternative energy tariff options or due to lack of supplier information.

 This announcement doesn’t exactly work toward improving historic trust issues between consumers and energy suppliers.
 As a result, the fear of having to deal with yet another supplier can immobilise consumers, giving them the impression that it’s easier to just leave their contract as it is.